twilfredo/sys_stat/README.md

 # System Metrics Monitor - CLI Tool

 This cmd line tool provides easy access for system statistics to be displayed to user.
 Using the `sysinfo` crate, the app should be supported across all major OSs (Linux/Windows/Mac/OBSD).
-Currently tested only on Linux.
+Currently tested only on Linux/Mac.

 Supported metrics: